discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-You might notice that we are using a new type of message component, the input text, these are just text field the user need to fill, they can have 2 styles, short the one that we are using in this case and paragraph, the different is that a input text of style paragraph is designed to be a longer text and short a shorter one.
+You might notice that we are using a new type of message component, the input text, these are just text field the user needs to fill, they can have 2 styles, short (the one that we are using in this case) and paragraph, the only difference is that an input text of style paragraph is designed to accept a longer string.

 Now we just need to handle the modal interaction and we will be done with the menu.